iosdevzone/IDZInvocation/README.md

   }
 ```

-## Umm, OK, But why did you write it?
+## Um, OK, But why did you write it?
 I needed it for some testing and bug-checking I am currently doing.
 It's not something for production code, it's for debugging and testing.
-There may be some other stuff that does in on the internets, but my google-fu could not find it quicer than I could write it.
+There may be some other stuff that does it on the internets, but my google-fu could not find it quicker than I could write it.

 ## How do I add it to my project?
 Just add the files `NSInvocation+IDZInvocation.h` and `NSInvocation+IDZInvocation.m` to your project.